keijeizei/Battleship/README.md

 opponent’s grid to be shot at.
 A player wins when all the opponent’s ships have been sunk.

 Must include:
-❏ Saving and loading the current state of the game using files ❏ File implementation for high scores
+-Saving and loading the current state of the game using files -File implementation for high scores
-❏ A smart AI opponent
+-A smart AI opponent